 A sought-after speaker, Mr. Goodman’s TED talk on exponential technologies has been viewed over 1.2 million times and translated into 26 languages.
 His highly-entertaining and educational presentations have been described as “deeply fascinating,” “jaw-dropping,” and “among the best talks I’ve ever heard.”

-Mr. Goodman serves as the Chair for Police, Law and Ethics at Silicon Valley’s Singularity University, located on the campus of the NASA Ames Research Center.
+Mr. Goodman serves as the Chair for Policy, Law and Ethics at Silicon Valley’s Singularity University, located on the campus of the NASA Ames Research Center.
 There he educates and inspires a new generation of leaders to manage exponentially growing technologies including artificial intelligence, big data, robotics, synthetic biology, virtual reality, the blockchain and the Internet of Things in order to address humanity’s grandest challenges.

 Mr. Goodman has published widely on matters of business and technology, including articles with the The Economist, Wired, The Atlantic, Harvard Business Review, Forbes and Oxford University Press.
 Moreover, he has been featured on the BBC, CNN, Fox News, Larry King, NPR, the Tim Ferriss Podcast, and in the NY Times, the Washington Post, The Financial Times, Le Monde, and many others.